“Thou shalt have no other gods before me.” – Exodus 20:3

-(Source: What’s the Big Deal About Other Religions? by John Ankerberg & Dillon Burroughs)
+(Most of the information in this post is based on What’s the Big Deal About Other Religions? by John Ankerberg & Dillon Burroughs)

 If you don’t know Jesus Christ as your Lord and Savior you can receive Him into your heart and He can deliver you from darkness and sin and have your name written in His Book of Life.